Oakland Seaport: Recent history

-One of the main limitations to growth was the inability to transfer containers to rail lines; all cranes historically operated between ocean vessels and trucks.
+One of the main limitations to growth was the inability to transfer containers to rail lines at West Oakland Yards; all cranes historically operated between ocean vessels and trucks.
 In the 1980s, the Port of Oakland began the evaluation of the development of an intermodal container transfer capability, i.e., facilities that would allow the trans-loading of containers from vessels to either trucks or rail modes.
 The port retained VZM, Korve Engineering, and Earth Metrics to perform engineering and environmental studies to allow detailed engineering to proceed.
 In 1987, on behalf of the Oakland Port Commission, Allen Broussard led a group of 72 lawyers, port officials, including then-port commissioner Carole Ward Allen, and city officials on a 3-week trip to China, meeting the Mayor of Shanghai, Jiang Zemin (Shanghai is twinned with San Francisco).

 The completion of the resulting rail intermodal facility occurred in 2002.
 That brought the cumulative investment in port expansion to over $1.4 billion since 1962, half of which comprised the intermodal facility.
 In the early first decade of the 21st century, the new intermodal rail facility, along with severe congestion at the Ports of Los Angeles and Long Beach, caused some trans-Pacific shippers to move some of their traffic to the Port of Oakland (especially if the final destination is not in Southern California but lies farther east).
 Also, the port is now reaping the benefits of investment in post-panamax cranes, dredging, and the transfer of military property, which has now been used for expansion.

 The deepening of the port from 42 ft to 50 ft to accommodate larger ships has been completed.
 The ports of Los Angeles, Long Beach, Seattle, and Tacoma were already 50 ft deep.
 The $432 million project was finished in September 2009.
 Some 6 e6yd3 of mud from the dredging was deposited at the western edge of Middle Harbor Shoreline Park to become a 188 acre shallow-water wetlands habitat for marine and shore life.
 Further dredging followed in 2011, to maintain the navigation channel.
 Prior to the March 2012 arrival of the MSC Fabiola, the largest container ship ever to enter the San Francisco Bay, the Port of Oakland prepared by checking channel depth and dredging as needed.
 The ship arrived with less than its full draft of 50 ft 10 in because it held only three-quarters of a load.